MicheleCiavatti/OOP22-CityBuild/README.md

 # CityBuild
-## Made by: Buldrini Matteo, Ciavatti Michele, Dagos Jhon Anthony, Flamigni Mattia
+## Made by: Ciavatti Michele, Dagos Jhon Anthony, Flamigni Mattia
 ### Instructions
 In the main menu', pressing "ESC" terminates the app.
 In the game view, follow these commands: